-“Children have real understanding only of that which they invent themselves.” ~ Jean Piaget
+“Children have real understanding only of that which they invent themselves.”

-In Early Years Foundation Stage children begin to learn the skills that will support them as they continue their Design and Technology journey in Key Stage One through the Expressive Arts and Design element of the Early Years curriculum:
+In the Early Years Foundation Stage children begin to learn the skills that will support them as they continue their Design and Technology journey in Key Stage One through the Expressive Arts and Design element of the Early Years curriculum:

 - Explore, use and refine a variety of artistic effects to express their ideas and feelings.